-We examine next-day newspaper accounts of large daily jumps in 19 national stock markets to assess their proximate cause, clarity as to the cause, and the geographic source of the marketmoving news.
+We examine next-day newspaper accounts of large daily jumps in 19 national stock markets to assess their proximate cause, clarity as to cause, and the geographic source of the market-moving news.
 Our sample of over 8,000 jumps reaches back to 1900 for the United States and 1930 for the United Kingdom.
-News about the macroeconomy and its outlook accounts for one-quarter to one-third of the jumps in our sample, depending on period and country.
+News about the macroeconomy and its outlook accounts for one-quarter to onethird of the jumps in our sample, depending on period and country.
 The next-most common category is news about corporate earnings, followed by news about monetary policy and government spending.
 Sovereign military actions are a prominent source of jumps in the first half of the 20th century, especially during World Wars I and II.
-Journalists offer no explanation for about one-tenth of the jumps since 1980 but a much higher share in the first half of the 20th century.
+Journalists offer no explanation for about one-tenth of the jumps since 1980 and a much higher share in the first half of the 20th century.
 News about the United States exerts an extraordinary influence on national stock markets around the world.

 Jump properties differ systematically by jump reason.
 For example, news about monetary policy and government spending triggers a highly disproportionate share of all upward jumps.
 Even more striking, upward jumps due to monetary policy and government spending occur with much greater frequency after a crash in the national stock market.
-A twenty percent market drop over the prior three months raises the estimated likelihood of an upward jump due to monetary policy or government spending by 126 percent of the unconditional upward jump probability (and by four times the average likelihood of any jump attributed to monetary policy or government spending).
+This pattern holds for the United States and in a broader sample of seventeen countries.
+Our UK and US results for the period since 1980 imply that a 20 percent stock market drop raises the likelihood of an upward jump due to monetary policy or government spending by a factor that is roughly ten times as large as the unconditional likelihood of any jump attributed to monetary policy or government spending.
 Thus, the so-called "Fed put" is but one manifestation of a broader phenomenon that extends to fiscal policy and operates across many countries.
-This type of "policy put" pattern emerged long before the 1990s in the US and UK, and it has become more pronounced over time.
+This type of "policy put" pattern emerged long before the 1990s in the US and UK and has become more pronounced over time.

 We also show that stock market jumps have become more grounded in readily perceived news events over the past century.
 We attribute this development to more transparency about corporate performance, better statistical information about the economy, falling communication and information processing costs, and better financial news reporting.
-Greater clarity about the jump reason, as contemporaneously perceived, foreshadows lower market volatility and less dispersion in firm-level equity returns.
+Greater clarity about the jump reason, as contemporaneously perceived, foreshadows less dispersion in firm-level equity returns.
 In a related finding, jumps attributed to monetary policy have high average clarity and foreshadow much less volatility than other jumps.
 This result suggests that jump-inducing monetary policy actions resolve uncertainties in a manner that tamps down stock market volatility, on average.
 Jumps attributed to other reasons don't share this property.